 Last year, five people hoping to view the Titanic wreckage died when their submersible imploded in the Atlantic Ocean.
-This week, a Coast Guard panel that's investigating the Titan disaster listened to four days of testimony that has raised serious questions about whether warning signs were ignored.
-The panel plans to listen to another five days of testimony next week.
+A Coast Guard panel that’s investigating the Titan submersible disaster is in its second week of testimony.
+Previous witnesses provided testimony that raised serious questions about whether warning signs were ignored.

 Here's what witnesses have been saying so far: